-This hike has one steep staircase and two laddes to traverse and drop-offs alongside the trail.
+At a high altitude, this hike has one steep staircase and two ladders to traverse and drop-offs alongside the trail.
 However, being the largest bridge in the National Monument and the second-largest bridge in the world, it's worth the effort!
 This trail leads you to the bottom of the canyon in a grove of Gambel oak trees where you can glance up at the giant, natural bridge.